 Wednesday 9 August – Monachs Boat Trip (leave Kallin Harbour 9.30am tbc.)

 A day of performative installation and site-specific reading with Alec Finlay, Hannah Imlach and Lila Matsumoto on the Monach Isles. £85 including lunch.
 Advance booking essential. call 01870 603970

 Hannah Imlach represents the fluid interplay between technological and natural forms in her sculptural artworks.
-Imlach has designed a new sculpture that is derived from the imaginative relationship between the quernstone and marine energy devices.
-This new kinetic work will be taken to the Monach Islands during the opening week of the exhibition where it will be assembled close to the site of an ancient quernstone quarry and temporarily installed in the shallow waters to turn gently with the incoming and outgoing tide.
+Taigh Chearsabhagh and Alec co-commissioned Imlach to design a new sculpture that is derived from this imaginative relationship between the quernstone and marine energy devices.
+This new kinetic work will be taken to the Monach Islands during the opening week of the exhibition where it will be assembled close to the site of an ancient quernstone quarry at Port Ruadh, and temporarily installed in the shallow waters to turn gently with the incoming and outgoing tide.
 She will also present an earlier work, Nautilus Turbine (2016), made in response to Eigg’s community energy network.